 Photo: Mini pizzas are always a hit with the kids!
-Another cheat idea, is buy the 2 pack pizza base from Coles (I am fast becoming a fan of Coles) and top with your favourite topping.
-Then using a cookie cutter cut out the mini pizzas and cook in the oven.
+Another cheat idea is to buy the 2 pack pizza base from Coles (I am fast becoming a fan of Coles) and top with your favourite topping.
+Then using a cookie cutter cut out the mini pizzas and cook them in the oven.
 So simple and seriously tasty!

 Can you see their little faces … just as we think about these ideas?

 If you can do it … do it together | nothing beats spending quality time with kids making food and sometimes eating it together.
 Tip: Avoid watching what the kids do with their fingers when making food.
 It will make it way more enjoyable when it comes to eating it!